| About

 Kristin is the daughter of Sherri Chessen, the hostess of the children’s TV show, “The Romper Room” in Phoenix in the early 1960s.
 Kristin is currently producing the documentary feature, “Miss Sherri and The Pharmacologist,” about how her mother’s highly publicized thalidomide abortion in 1962 impacted reproductive rights and drug safety in the United States and Sweden.

-Kristin sits on the Western Council of The Entertainment Community Fund, which provides social services for everyone in entertainment.
+A graduate of Stephens College, Kristin sits on the Western Council of The Entertainment Community Fund, which provides social services for everyone in entertainment.
 Kristin is honored to live and film on the lands of the Yavapai, Navajo, Hopi, Maricopa, and Apache People.
 She makes her home in Arizona with her husband Dennis Ford, a culture wonk and trapeze artist.

 Photos by Robert Pflumm and Harrison Hurwitz